 I also enjoy our foods quite often.
 It's easy and quick.
 My favorites are our Country Cottage Mac & Cheese, Traditional Fettuccine Alfredo and Heartland's Best Mashed Potatoes.
 They're just as good every day as they are in emergencies.

 MPS: Since you said you often eat our foods, do you have any tips for "jazzing" them up?

 PC: All of our foods are really good without adding anything.
 However, occasionally I will do some adding, like tossing in a few things from my garden.

 I personally like cheese so if I am having any of our foods that have cheese I add a different variety of cheeses to it.
-With the Alfredo & Stroganoff I will sometimes add meat.
-I add chicken with the Alfredo and beef with the Stroganoff.
+With the Alfredo & Stroganoff, I will sometimes add meat.
+I add chicken to the Alfredo and beef with the Stroganoff.
 I haven't tried this yet, but now that we have the freeze-dried chicken & beef, that would probably work real nice.

 As for spices & herbs, it would depend on a person's taste.
-Our foods are seasoned but can be jazzed up per taste.
+Our foods are seasoned but can be jazzed up for taste.
 I like to put crushed red peppers in everything.
 So far it has done well in everything I've tried.

 MPS: What's one big thing you wish our fans knew about your work at the facility?